Filter Options

 Why should I choose a gorilla trekking safari?

 “If you love nature and wildlife, a gorilla trekking safari is a once-in-a-lifetime experience not to be missed.
-Coming eye-to-eye with these gentle giants, especially a silverback, is truly unforgettable.
+Coming face-to-face with these gentle giants, especially a silverback, is truly unforgettable.
 Gorilla trekking is more accessible than before.
-Mountain gorillas can be tracked in three countries: Rwanda, Uganda and the Democratic Republic of Congo (DRC).
-The tourism industry in Uganda and, to a lesser extent, Rwanda has blossomed in recent years and these countries have opened up to tourism extensively.
+Mountain gorillas are restricted to three countries: Rwanda, Uganda and the Democratic Republic of Congo (DRC).
+Of these, Uganda and Rwanda have blossomed as tourist destinations in recent years and are now popular venues for gorilla trekking safaris.
 Both countries have lots more to offer than gorilla trekking alone, which makes a trip even more worthwhile.
 Gorillas are highly endangered.
 So, it is also worth considering that the money you spend on gorilla trekking will be used in the conservation and protection of these great apes.”

 1